-- 29.4.1 TUT is under no obligation to provide accommodation regarding a disability if a student does not declare such disability on their application form. - 29.4.2 Application and admission (see chapter 1) - 29.4.3 Measures for accommodating students with disabilities will be determined by assessing the following: - 29.4.3.1 Physical infrastructure requirements, also specifically concerning - - (a) accessibility of all buildings, including residences; and - (b) sport and recreational needs. - 29.4.3.2 Counselling and support needs (including needs for accommodating applicants with disabilities during the selection process). - 29.4.3.3 Required and available external resources. - 29.4.3.4 Ability of academic programme, including e-learning support modes (where appropriate), to accommodate the disability, and more specifically in terms of - (a) financial; - (b) logistical; and - (c) staffing abilities. - 29.4.3.5 Personal support system and coping mechanisms of the person with the disability.
+- 29.4.1 TUT is under no obligation to accommodate a student regarding a disability if that student does not declare such disability on his or her application form. - 29.4.2 Application and admission (see Chapter 1). - 29.4.3 Measures for accommodating students with disabilities will be determined by assessing the following: - 29.4.3.1 Physical infrastructure requirements, also specifically concerning - (a) accessibility of all buildings, including residences; and - (b) sport and recreational needs. - 29.4.3.2 Counselling and support needs (including needs for accommodating applicants with disabilities during the selection process). - 29.4.3.3 Required and available external resources. - 29.4.3.4 Ability of academic programme, including e-learning support modes (where appropriate), to accommodate the disability, and more specifically in terms of - (a) financial; - (b) logistical; and - (c) staffing abilities. - 29.4.3.5 Personal support system and coping mechanisms of the person with the disability.

-29.5 FEEDBACK AND NEGOTIATION WITH ALL PARTIES INVOLVED
+29.5 FEEDBACK AND NEGOTIATION WITH ALL PARTIES INVOLVED.